Tvardi Therapeutics (TVRD)

 AI Analysis | Feedback

-Prior to becoming CEO of Tvardi, Imran Alibhai, Ph.D., was a Senior Vice President and Managing Director of DNAtrix, a clinical-stage biotech company.
-He previously worked as an investment banker in PJ Solomon's Healthcare Advisory Group, focusing on M&A transactions.
-Dr. Alibhai also served as Senior Director at Alexandria Venture Investments, where he was responsible for investments in emerging companies and funds in the healthcare sector, and directed investments for PIPE's and long/short positions in MPM Capital's BioEquities hedge fund.
-His career began in early-stage venture capital at Accelerator Corp., where he was involved in company/project formation and management.
+Prior to becoming CEO of Tvardi, Dr. Alibhai was a Senior Vice President and Managing Director of DNAtrix, a clinical-stage biotech company focused on oncolytic viruses for cancer.
+During his tenure at DNAtrix, the company secured multiple financing rounds, initiated a Phase 2 immuno-oncology collaboration with Merck, and advanced a next-generation armed virus into the clinic.
+He previously worked as an investment banker in PJ Solomon's Healthcare Advisory Group, concentrating on M&A transactions in science-based markets.
+Dr. Alibhai also held roles as Senior Director at Alexandria Venture Investments, where he managed investments in emerging healthcare companies, and directed investments for MPM Capital's BioEquities hedge fund.
+He began his career in early-stage venture capital at the Accelerator Corp., gaining experience in company formation and management.

-Dan Conn possesses an extensive background in corporate law, finance, and business management.
-He started his career as an M&A and securities lawyer before transitioning into investment banking.
-As an investment banker, he was an Executive Director at Morgan Stanley and a Director at PJ Solomon, where he focused on M&A, restructuring, and financing transactions within the life sciences and other industries.
+Mr. Conn brings a comprehensive background in corporate law, finance, and business management.
+He started his career as an M&A and securities lawyer before transitioning to investment banking.
+As an investment banker, he served as an Executive Director at Morgan Stanley and a Director at PJ Solomon, where he focused on M&A, restructuring, and financing transactions across the life sciences and other sectors.
+Mr. Conn also worked on the buy side, investing in various industries, including life sciences, as a Vice President and Portfolio Manager at D.E.
+Shaw & Co and later as a Senior Vice President and Portfolio Manager at Brookfield Asset Management.
+His recent focus has been on operational aspects, directing the development and monetization of intellectual property rights.

 AI Analysis | Feedback